LukeSnavely/Tommy-John-Injuries/README.md

 # Tommy John Injuries
-In this project, we attempt to determine MLB prospects who may be at risk for Tommy John surgery, based on previous MLB pitchers who have undergone the sugery.
+In this project, we attempt to find a relationship between changes in a MLB pitcher's fastball spin rate and velocity and the potential for Tommy John.